albertotrunk/UE5-Dream/README.md

 # UE5-Dream v2 is comming
-If you are looking for V1:
+If you are looking for the dev version of Dream: https://github.com/albertotrunk/ue-stable-diffusion
-https://github.com/albertotrunk/ue-stable-diffusion

 ![image](https://user-images.githubusercontent.com/8300565/218290008-db8bd613-75d9-4432-b6e0-5ac3b25eac01.png)